Cost of Living in the Netherlands

 The roads are extremely well maintained and will make your travels absolutely painless.
 If you already own a car and would like to drive it in the Netherlands, as well, check out the UK government’s advice for further details.

-In the next few paragraphs, we are going to review the cost of some basic necessities – food, clothes and personal care products.
+In the next few paragraphs, we are going to review the cost of some necessities – food, clothes and personal care products.

 ProductUnitPrice in €Price in £